Fahriar-Ahammed/SocialMedia/README.md

 - Mentions Part
     -
-  - /api/comments/user/{data}'
+  - /api/comments/user/{data}
-    <br>using the api we can username by letter and store the selected name into an arrayList.
+    <br>using the api we can get users by letter and store the selected name into an arrayList.
   - After that the users arrayList needs to send as a json array with the comment.